Mortgage Repayments: How Are They Calculated

 - Putting down extra deposit: Most mortgages require a deposit of at least 10%, but by putting down more than the minimum, you’ll boost your chances of landing a good rate.

-- Resolve any bad credit issues: While it’s still possible to get a mortgage with certain types of bad credit, resolving any credit problems or debts you’re in a position to rectify can increase your chances of getting the best interest rate available.
+- Resolve any bad credit issues: While getting a mortgage with certain types of bad credit is possible, resolving any credit problems or debts you can rectify can increase your chances of getting the best interest rate available.

 - Speaking to a mortgage broker: A mortgage broker with the right knowledge and expertise will know exactly which lender is best placed to offer the most favourable rates to you.
 Getting the lowest rate around will, of course, mean paying out less each month.